nd-crane/trusted_ke/README.md

 Research Institution: Amazon Alexa AI

 ReFinED is an efficient end-to-end entity linking model that utilizes fine-grained entity types and entity descriptions to perform mention detection, fine-grained entity typing, and entity disambiguation in a single forward pass.
 It targets a large catalog of entities, including zero-shot entities, and is capable of generalizing to large-scale knowledge bases such as Wikidata.
-ReFinED's unique approach involves combining information from entity types and descriptions in a simple transformer-based encoder, which yields strong performance and scalability for web-scale information extraction.

 Base Model: RoBERTa